Amin-Matola/SimpleBase/README.md

 - You can do so by clicking on the **From URL**, seen from the left pane of the project --**Note**: so far, Pythonanywhere do not accept some urls/sites.

-2. [ ] Visualize your data
+3. [ ] Visualize your data
 - This can be achieved by clicking on the **Visualize** button on the sidebar of the Tracker
 - Select the necessary fields to visualize, hence you are good to go.

 ![Simple Visualization](http://amix.pythonanywhere.com/static/projects/visualize.PNG)

-3. [ ] View Json of your data/download Json
+4. [ ] View Json of your data/download Json
 - Just click on the **View json** on the sidebar of the project, and you are good to go.
 ![Simple Base Json Conversion](http://amix.pythonanywhere.com/static/projects/bs2.PNG)

-The documentation for the commands and efficient usage can be found at:
+This is the record tracker for the Simple Base project, the documentation for the core Command Program  and efficient usage can be found at:
 [Simple Base Documentation](http://learners.pythonanywhere.com/simplebase?doc=true).

 **_Amin Matola_** (The _Pythonista_ :snake: )